Krimml Waterfall is the highest waterfall in Austria. It’s no wonder the 380 meters (1246 ft) waterfall are one of Austria’s most visited attractions.

 I can be snobby when it comes to hiking and tend to avoid easy hikes unless I’m sick or injured.
 Full disclosure: the reason I choose to hike Krimml was that I was still healing from an injured knee (torn MCL) and this was my first hike since the injury.

-But beyond the path to Krimml, there are multiple huts so the hike could be extended into a full day hike to the Krimmler Tauernhaus or multi-day hike to one of the other huts.
+But beyond the path to Krimml, there are multiple huts so the hike could be extended into a full day hike to the Krimmler Tauernhaus or a multi-day hike to one of the other huts.
 As luck would have it my snobbishness caught up with me.
-I was in too much pain to continue on to the Krimmler Tauernhaus – what I would consider being more of a “real hike”.
+I was in too much pain to continue on to the Krimmler Tauernhaus – what I would consider to be more of a “real hike”.